 Just the other day I was invited to participate in a presentation by Neuroworx.
 They are a physical therapy facility that among other things provides care for the less fortunate.
 One of their board members felt our commitment to charities might align with what they are doing as an organization.
-Prior to meeting I was involved in an accident that required thatimage I walk gingerly on my ankle.
+Prior to meeting I was involved in an accident that required that I walk gingerly on my ankle.
 As many do (I hope), we feel a little sorry for ourselves when our bodies aren’t operating at full potential.
 I admit I walked into the facility a little down knowing that I would have to sit often and/or walk with difficulty.

 As I waited in the lobby, I could easily see every person in therapy had much greater ailments than mine.
 Out walked Dr. Dale Hull.
 As he approached, it was clear he didn’t enjoy full command of his movements.
 That didn’t matter; he carried himself with a distinct positive spirit and outlook.
 Behind him was Jan Black, his therapist and co-founder of the institute.
 What I quickly learned is that Jan treated Dale from the time he had a spinal cord injury which left him a quadriplegic until today where he is almost fully functioning.
 I was nearly breathless, astounded and amazed!